ckruszynsky/react-hooks-testing/jotto/README.md

       * Or you can use a pattern to embed state into context (custom hook)
    * You can have multiple context, or in a larger app you can combine all of the context into a single provider, and use the useReducer hook to determine what context needs to be updated.

+# Mocks
+* Fake function that runs instead of a real function
+  * can run alternate code, or just as a placeholder

+* Jest replaces real function with a mock
+* Can assert on mocks the following :
+  * how many times mock ran during tests
+  * with what arguments

+* Serve 3 purposes :
+    * prevent the real function from running
+        * prevent side-effects like network calls
+    * spy on function to see when it is called.
+    * Provide return values
+        * return values can setup test conditions.

+# Replacement functions
+ * when the mock runs we will return particular values that we can control that get returned when that function is called.

+ # Jest Mocks testing
+ * Reset properties on modules to replace functions with mocks
+ * This means no destructuring on imports in non-test code.
+Mocks won't work
+     ex:
+     ```
+      import React from "react"

+        //mocking useContext will work
+      const language = React.useContext(LanguageContext)

+      ```
+      ```
+       import {useContext} from 'react';
+       const lang = useContext(langContext); //mocks won't work
+     ```